kasir-barati/react/.github/docs/hooks.md

 > [!NOTE]
 >
-> Props, state, and other values declared inside the component are reactive because they're calculated during rendering and participate in the ReactJS data flow.
+> Props, state, and other values declared inside the component are **reactive** because they're calculated during rendering and participate in the ReactJS data flow.
 That's why we skipped `serverUrl` and did not add it to the `useEffect`'s dep array.
 It is not gonna change.
 [Same logic as here for why we did not add `ref`](#useeffect-examples).

+### A `useEffect` that re-runs in response to some values but not others

 ## `useMemo`